Esorte/Functional-and-Parallel-Programming-Project/README.md

 - Solver.scala/ParSolver.scala: Solver object which use backtracking algorithm to solve Futoshiki.
 As for the ParSolver Also utilize backtracking however we call on future to make it run n numbers of solver concurrently.

-Backtracking Logic: For each cell, if it's not empty, it moves to the next cell.
+**Backtracking Logic:** For each cell, if it's not empty, it moves to the next cell.
 If it's empty, it tries each possible number, sets the number in the cell, and recursively attempts to solve the puzzle from that point.
-If a solution path fails, it resets the cell
+If a solution path fails, it resets the cell (backtracks) and tries the next number.
+If it successfully fills all cells, it returns true.

-(backtracks) and tries the next number.
-If it successfully fills all cells, it returns true
+**How parrallel version work** hi